Hank found Jesus.

 The intestines of St. Thomas Cathedral of the Apostle twisted,

-Her best collection day.
+Her best collection day, yet.

 And a single magnolia at the base of an electric pole.

-The people caroled, If Hank were there.
+The people caroled, If only Hank were here.

-He would have loved himself.
+He would have loved himself a good caroling.

-Choking on a famous secret.
+Choking on a famous secret, with me by her side.

 The magic of barbiturates in her veins.